Only Fools and Horses: Episodes

 Sixty-four episodes of Only Fools and Horses, all written by John Sullivan, were broadcast on BBC1 from 8 September 1981 until 25 December 2003.
 The show was aired in seven series (1981–1983, 1985–1986, 1989 and 1990–1991), and thereafter in sporadic Christmas special editions (1991–1993, 1996, 2001–2003).
-All earlier episodes had a running time of 30 minutes, but this was extended after Series Six (1989), and all subsequent episodes had a running time ranging from 50 to 95 minutes.
+The episodes from the first five series (excluding Christmas specials) had a running time of 30 minutes, but from series 6 (1989), the running time of the series episodes was extended to 50 minutes.

 Several mini-episodes were produced.
 An eight-minute episode aired on 27 December 1982 as part of a show hosted by Frank Muir, The Funny Side of Christmas, and attracted 7.2 million viewers.
-A 5-minute spoof BBC documentary was shown on Breakfast Time on 24 December 1985, with Del being investigated by a BBC consumer expert.
+A five-minute spoof BBC documentary was shown on Breakfast Time on 24 December 1985, with Del being investigated by a BBC consumer expert.
 An educational episode named "Licensed to Drill", in which Del, Rodney and Grandad discuss oil drilling, was recorded in 1984 but only shown in schools.
-A 5-minute 1990–91 Persian Gulf War special (dated 1 December 1990) has Del, Rodney, and Albert convey a message to British troops serving in the conflict.
+A five-minute 1990–91 Persian Gulf War special (dated 1 December 1990) has Del, Rodney and Albert convey a message to British troops serving in the conflict.
 It has never been broadcast commercially, but a copy exists at the Imperial War Museum, London.
 A Comic Relief special showing Del, Rodney and Albert making an appeal for donations was shown on 14 March 1997, with 10.6 million viewers.
-A Sport Relief special was aired on 21 March 2014.
+A Sport Relief special was aired on 21 March 2014 which featured retired footballer David Beckham.

 Only Fools and Horses had two producers: Ray Butt from 1981 to 1987, and Gareth Gwenlan thereafter.
 Seven directors were used: Martin Shardlow directed all episodes in series one, Bernard Thompson directed the 1981 Christmas special, Susan Belbin series four, and Mandie Fletcher series five.
-Butt directed series three and five, as well as the 1985, 1986 and 1987 Christmas specials.
-Tony Dow became the established director after 1988, directing all subsequent episodes, bar the first part of Miami Twice, which was directed by Gareth Gwenlan.
+Butt directed series two, three and five, as well as the 1985, 1986 and 1987 Christmas specials.
+Tony Dow became the established director after 1988, directing all subsequent episodes, bar the first part of "Miami Twice", which was directed by Gareth Gwenlan.
 John Sullivan was executive producer on seven of the final eight episodes.

 Documentaries

-A BBC documentary titled "The Story of Only Fools and Horses" aired in December 2002.
-A six-part documentary series also titled "The Story of Only Fools and Horses", began on 29 August 2017 on Gold and finished on 3 October 2017.
+A BBC documentary titled The Story of Only Fools and Horses aired in December 2002.
+A six-part documentary series, also titled The Story of Only Fools and Horses, began on 29 August 2017 on Gold and ended on 3 October 2017.
 The series features rare and unseen footage from the archives and specially re-created moments from Del Boy's family and friends.
-On 27 December 2020, a special called "We Love Only Fools and Horses" was broadcast on Channel 5 in which various fans, actors and crew recalled the story of the series and why the show is still popular.
+On 27 December 2020, a special called We Love Only Fools and Horses was broadcast on Channel 5 in which various fans, actors and crew recalled the story of the series and why the show is still popular.

+First broadcast on 24 December 2023 and repeated on 11 December 2024, Channel 5 aired the 2023 Studio Crook Production "Only Fools and Horses: Greatest Christmas Moments" in which the cast and fans share their favourite scenes from the Christmas specials.